NickWatsonMan/volodarskiy-space/README.md

 # Nikita Volodarskiy

-This repository hosts the code for [volodarskiy.space](https://volodarskiy.space), my personal corner of the internet.
+This repository hosts the code for [volodarskiy.space]([https://volodarskiy.space](https://nickwatsonman.github.io/volodarskiy-space), my personal corner of the internet.
 Here I publish life updates, long-form posts, and experiments with new technologies.

-## Recent Life Updates

-- **2024-07:** Rebuilt the site using Astro 5.
-- **2024-05:** Started a series of posts about building small web apps.
-- **2024-03:** Moved to a new city and looking for interesting collaborators.

 ## Blog

 Articles live under [`src/content/blog`](src/content/blog) and are written in Markdown/MDX.
 Each post contains a `datePublished` field and an optional `dateModified` to track updates.

-You can subscribe to new posts via the site's [RSS feed](https://volodarskiy.space/rss.xml).
+You can subscribe to new posts via the site's [RSS feed](https://nickwatsonman.github.io/volodarskiy-space/rss.xml).

 ## Getting Started